Sushi Chef

 How can you as the chef tell if sushi has gone bad?
 Just the smell?
 Do different fish types go bad quicker than others?

-Asked by Speko over 9 years ago
+Asked by Speko about 10 years ago

 Sometimes it is very easy to tell.
 A strong smell or a sticky texture are definitive deal breakers.
 Sometimes the initial clues can be visual like a change in color.
 Fish tends to lose it's vibrancy and brown as it ages.
 This can be misleading, because some frozen tunas undergo a carbon monoxide treatment for color retention and they are like the McDonald's hamburgers that never seem to age.
 The last thing we'll do it stick it in our mouths and taste it.
 This elicts either a nod of approval or an abrupt spit festival at the garbage.